 Big data can mean many things, since there are a plethora of platforms, both open source and commercial, that promise the sun, moon, and stars to willing masochists.
 But most big data platforms aren’t fundamentally suited to real-time applications such as DDoS defense and network operations.
 The few that can be effectively adapted are extremely expensive.
 And no matter what home-grown option you choose, you have to develop and then maintain DDoS detection and network analytics capabilities.
 Nearly everyone who’s tried it has soon realized that it’s a painful and resource-intensive endeavor.

 That’s why Kentik created a big data solution that’s purpose-built for network operations including DDoS protection, deep analytics, and network performance monitoring.
 Most providers will find Kentik Detect fast and convenient to deploy as a SaaS; you can sign on in less than 15 minutes, register your devices, and set up automated RTBH in under an hour.
 For service providers with data sovereignty, regulatory, or other requirements, Kentik Detect can also be set up on-premises.

 Kentik Detect’s big data backend enables us to offer the industry’s most powerful and accurate DDoS detection, combined with integrated support for hybrid mitigation via RTBH and leading mitigation vendor solutions.
 One regional ISP that’s taken advantage of our superior detection — plus integrated support for Radware DefensePro — is PenTeleData; learn more by reading the case study.

-For additional information about Kentik Detect’s DDoS protection capabilities, read our solution brief on Kentik Detect for DDoS Protection.
-If you already know that you’re ready to try Kentik Detect, start a free trial, or contact us at email@example.com and we’ll walk you through a demo.
+For additional information about Kentik Detect’s DDoS protection capabilities, Read our solution brief to learn more about Kentik DDoS Detection and Defense.
+If you already know that you’re ready to try Kentik request a demo or start a free trial today.